KevinBacas/sobriquet/Readme.md

-# swaggy
+# sobriquet
-swaggy is a name generator build in Javascript based on Markov Chains.
+sobriquet is a name generator build in Javascript based on Markov Chains.

 ## Usage
 ```shell